dbsu/monero/README.md

 **Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Singularity is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

-**Asic/Botnet protection** Zcash mining algorithm provides great anti-asic and anti-botnet protection.
+**Asic/Botnet protection:** Zcash mining algorithm provides great anti-asic and anti-botnet protection.
 So Currency will be backed by real mining power, and no botnets/asics will be able to mine and dump this cryptocurrency.
 Thats gives us good price stability and profits from GPU mining.

 ## About this Project